mihaildu/ra-resource-aggregator/README.md

 #### DELETE

-Props needed: `main`, `fields` - can be empty array for main table.
-For non-main tables it must include id. `key` - the same as above.
+Props needed: `main`, `fields` - needs id for all resources.
+For non-main resources it must include the field returned in `key` function.
+`key` - the same as above.

 A new prop is `getId` for non-main tables that should return the id of the non-main record from the aggregated data, so something like